lyokha/vim-xkbswitch/README.md

 Features
 --------

-* Supported OS: UNIX / X Server, Windows, Mac OS X
+* Supported OS: UNIX / X Server, Windows, Mac OS X.
-* Switches keyboard layout when entering / leaving Insert and Select modes
+* Switches keyboard layout when entering / leaving Insert and Select modes.
+* Dynamic keymap assistance in commands like *r* and *f* in Normal mode as well as in search patterns.
-* Keyboard layouts are stored separately for each buffer
+* Keyboard layouts are stored separately for each buffer.
-* Keyboard layouts are kept intact while navigating between windows or tabs without leaving Insert mode
+* Keyboard layouts are kept intact while navigating between windows or tabs without leaving Insert mode.
 * Automatic loading of language-friendly Insert mode mappings duplicates.
   For example, when Russian mappings have loaded then if there was a mapping